 Foalish Misadventures ends with the curse removed, but the town still utterly wrecked, setting the start of At the Grand Galloping Gala.

 Bizarre Taste in Food: Trixie, in spades.
-For example, she's been known to impale a whole apple on a carrot and drench both in caramel, and she favors chili powder in her hot chocolate.
+For example, she's been known to impale a whole apple on a carrot and drench both in caramel, and she favors sauerkraut on her pancakes.

-Though to be fair, the chili and hot chocolate combo is mildly popular in real life to the point that Hershey sells pre-mixed powder, and there are candy bars consisting of these two ingredients.
+One of her favorite combinations, chili powder in hot chocolate, is mildly popular in real life.
+Hershey's sells pre-mixed cocoa powder with this flavor, and there are candy bars consisting of these two ingredients.

 "Blind Idiot" Translation: an in-universe example with a group of unicorn scholars, who totally butchered a foreign spell book required for researching zebra magic.